 - Annual community outreach event at each church

 - Plus, monthly newsletters and weekly powerpoint messages to help improve health literacy for the congregations.

 An additional project goal is to have individuals at the churches trained in many of the programs so that they can continue on after the 3 years for sustainability.
 Another goal is to implement one health related policy at each church – such has healthy eating policy, smoke free grounds, etc.

 At the end of year one, the grant has reached 311 individuals!
 As we continue into year 2, we have added the Diabetes Prevention Program at Centerpoint and are starting creating short videos about health topics that can be shown to the congregation each week to improve health literacy.
 We will be adding Stop the Bleed training for the churches in year two as well.

 Partners on the Heart4Change Consortium are available here.

-We plan to place a Heart4Change toolkit on our website so that other churches can implement the Heart4Change.
-If you have any questions about the Heart4Change project, please email us at firstname.lastname@example.org
+The Heart4Change toolkit is available so churches can implement the Heart4Change program.
+If you have any questions about the Heart4Change program, please email us at email@example.com